 Along with all of the factors mentioned above and aside from the laptop’s GPU and display, you’ll also want to consider the other hardware that comes in the laptop.
 The laptop’s processor, memory, and storage will also play a big role in how it performs.

 For the most part, if you have a specific budget, you’ll find similar processor options among the different laptops.
-For instance, at the time of writing this post, for a ~$1,000 gaming laptop you can generally expect to find a 7th or 8th generation Intel Core i5 or i7 processor.
+For instance, at the time of writing this post, for a ~$1,000 gaming laptop you can generally expect to find a newer Intel Core i5 or i7 or Ryzen 5 or Ryzen 7 processor.
 And, for the most part, those processors will all perform fairly similarly—especially in regards to in-game performance.

 The amount of RAM that comes with a laptop at a given budget can vary a little bit depending on the specific price range you’re looking at.
 Again, for a ~$1,000 gaming laptop, you can expect to find options that either has 8GB or 16GB of RAM.
-Anything over ~$1,500 will likely have at least 16GB of RAM and anything under $1,000 will likely have 8GB of RAM.
+Anything over ~$1,500 will likely have at least 16GB of RAM and anything under $1,000 will likely have 8GB of RAM—although, the closer you get to a $1,000 pricetag, the more likely it will be that the laptop has 16GB of RAM.

-As for storage, most laptops nowadays (even budget-friendly options) come with a smaller SSD.
+As for storage, most laptops nowadays (even budget-friendly options) come with an SSD.
 A lot of budget laptops still do opt for a traditional mechanical hard drive, but there are a few out there that opt for a smaller SSD instead.
-For medium and higher-end gaming laptops you can expect to find both a smaller SSD and a larger mechanical hard drive as a secondary drive option.
+For medium and higher-end gaming laptops you can expect to find both an SSD and a larger mechanical hard drive as a secondary drive option.

 Is A Gaming Laptop Right for You?